In this quiz we explore various sequences, which not only make for fun puzzles but are central to algebra.

 Extending patterns as we've done in the preceding questions is a foundational algebra skill.

 While we can solve many problems like these in a straightforward manner, the use of variables, equations, and algebraic concepts unlocks a variety of additional problems.
-We will finish our introduction with a problem that benefits from the careful application of variables.

-Jill is arranging tables for party that will be placed in one long row, end to end.
+Jill is arranging tables for a party that will be placed in one long row, end to end.
 Each side of each table can seat one person.

 Which table shape cannot seat exactly 50 people, regardless of the number of tables used?